which followed the death of Pope Alexander VIII on February 11, 1691

 Porta S. Sebastiano with the new Appian way and he built harbour facilities at

 Anzio to improve supply routes to Rome.

 His name is also associated with some minor initiatives: a restoration of the fountain in Piazza S. Maria in Trastevere, the fine loggia at Palazzo del Quirinale and a small monument in the street leading to Piazza del Campidoglio.

-The architect Carlo Fontana designed the square in front of Palazzo di Montecitorio; the initial plan provided for the relocation to the square of both Colonna Antonina and Colonna Traiana; this project was abandoned because it was too expensive, but it influenced the Austrian architect Johann Bernhard Fischer von Erlach who designed Karlskirche in Vienna a few years later.
+The architect Carlo Fontana designed the square in front of Palazzo di Montecitorio; the initial plan provided for the relocation to the square of both Colonna Antonina and Colonna Traiana; this project, which had been envisaged also by Gian Lorenzo Bernini, was abandoned because it was too expensive, but it influenced the Austrian architect Johann Bernhard Fischer von Erlach who designed Karlskirche in Vienna a few years later.

 The most important works of art during the pontificate of Pope Innocent XII were due to the Jesuits, who lavishly decorated S. Ignazio; Andrea Pozzo, after having painted the ceiling of the nave, designed a grand altar dedicated to S. Luigi Gonzaga; he also took care of the ceiling above the altar where he showed his mastering of illusionistic painting.

 The image used as background for this page shows Justice, a relief by Antonio Raggi junior on the fašade of Palazzo di Montecitorio.